 Obsessive-Compulsive Disorder (OCD)

-OCD is a psychiatric condition characterized by recurrent intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to reduce distress.
-Common manifestations include excessive cleaning, checking, ordering, or repeating actions or words.
-Because OCD can resemble other mental health conditions, accurate diagnosis by a psychiatrist is crucial.
-The disorder can be effectively managed through behavioral therapy and medication targeting serotonin regulation.
+OCD is characterized by recurrent intrusive thoughts (obsessions) and repetitive behaviors (compulsions) performed to reduce distress.
+Common symptoms include excessive cleaning, checking, or repeating behaviors.
+Accurate psychiatric evaluation is important because OCD symptoms may resemble other mental health conditions.

 Sleep Disorders